Chase-William/DotDocs/README.md

 3. *after* `Action`, runs once after all other callbacks completed

 > If the query result return an empty collection, rendering is skipped *i.e. (before, each, and after callbacks).*

+### Tasks

+- Should we use inheritance to remove redundent logic for handling optional params in *Member* based renderers?